Femicide in Iran: 2020s

-Institutional Failure
+Accusations of institutional failure

-These statistics reflect not only widespread societal violence against women but also the systematic failure of the Iranian government to protect its female citizens.
+Rights groups argue that these statistics not only represent widespread societal violence against women but also the systematic failure of the Iranian government to protect its female citizens.
 Discriminatory laws, lack of accountability for perpetrators, and the absence of independent investigative mechanisms have created an environment in which violence against women (including femicide) is met with impunity.
-In several documented cases, state institutions have either ignored or implicitly condoned the crimes, underscoring the urgent need for reform in Iran’s legal and judicial approach to gender-based violence.